YuliiaDikun/kottans-frontend/README.md

 ## Linux CLI, and HTTP

-Look at all **tests** which I must be solved in the topic "Linux CLI, and HTTP".
+Please, look at all **tests** which I must be solved in the topic "Linux CLI, and HTTP".

 <details>
  <summary>Linux CLI, and HTTP</summary>